epam/edp-install/docs/operator-guide/gitlab-debug-webhooks.md

 In case of any sort of issues with webhooks, make sure that:

+1. Firewalls are configured to accept incoming traffic from the IP address range that is described [here](https://docs.gitlab.com/ee/user/gitlab_com/#ip-range).

-1. The job ran at least once before the hook will work (once an application is created in EDP, the build job should be run automatically in Jenkins).
+2. The job ran at least once before the hook will work (once an application is created in EDP, the build job should be run automatically in Jenkins).

-2. Both webhooks (_Push Events, Note Events_ and _Merge Requests Events, Note Events_) are created on the GitLab side for each branch (GitLab should have separate webhooks for each branch unlike GitHub).
+3. Both webhooks (_Push Events, Note Events_ and _Merge Requests Events, Note Events_) are created on the GitLab side for each branch (GitLab should have separate webhooks for each branch unlike GitHub).
   * Go to the GitLab repository - > Settings -> Webhooks

   ![webhook](../assets/operator-guide/gitlab-webhooks1.png "webhook")

-3. Click **Edit** next to each webhook and check if the event delivery is successful.
+4. Click **Edit** next to each webhook and check if the event delivery is successful.
 If the webhook is sent, the **Recent Deliveries** list becomes available.
 Click **View details**.

   ![webhook](../assets/operator-guide/gitlab-webhooks2.png "webhook")